rjacoby/friendcompleter/README.md

-fb-friendcompleter
+friendcompleter
 ===
-fb-friendcompleter is a simple Javascript library that implements an autocompleter for Facebook friends which populates the Facebook ID into a hidden field.
+friendcompleter is a simple Javascript library that implements an autocompleter for Facebook friends which populates the Facebook ID into a hidden field.
 This could be used for passing a friend ID into the [Facebook Feed Dialog] (http://developers.facebook.com/docs/reference/dialogs/feed/)